AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/09_Business.rst

 Fortunately, Ada's base semantics are very close to those of C/C++, so that a good embedded software developer should be able to learn it relatively easily.
-This booklet is definitely a resource available to get started.
+This course is definitely a resource available to get started.
 Online training material is also available, together with on-site in person training.

 In general, getting an engineer operational in Ada and SPARK shouldn't take